-Since most women suffering from Silent Endometriosis don’t suffer any pain, the treatments I’ve run across only discuss surgically removing the implants.
+Since most Warriors suffering from Silent Endometriosis don’t suffer any pain, the treatments I’ve run across only discuss surgically removing the implants.
 Some studies actually mentioned not treating it, even surgically, since there are no symptoms to be treated.
 Sometimes the risks outweigh the benefits (anesthesia, adhesions, recovery, etc.).

 However, alterations to diet and lifestyle may help keep the growths of Endo at bay whether you have Silent or regular Endometriosis – anything we can do to help our bodies fight the growth and recurrence of the implants should be done.
 Right?
 Right.

 My Last Two Cents

 I feel like I’ve raised more questions than answers, but am once again very grateful to our readers for bringing this topic to light.
 I had no idea that Silent Endometriosis was a thing!
-Not only am I flabbergasted by the sheer volume of women who may have it and not know it, but am heartbroken with the lack of attention and information available on this subject.
+Not only am I flabbergasted by the sheer volume of people who may have it and not know it, but am heartbroken with the lack of attention and information available on this subject.
 I hope this little blog entry brings peace and answers to some…